 7. The French Alps

-There is a wide range of winter and summer activities available to visitors in the French Alps which attract roughly 60-80 million visitors each year.
-Some activities include skiing, snowboarding, mountaineering, biking and rock climbing to name a few.
+There is a wide range of winter and summer activities available to visitors in the French Alps, attracting roughly 60-80 million visitors each year.
+Some activities include skiing, snowboarding, mountaineering, biking and rock climbing, to name a few.